elopio/docs/source/includes/_events.md

 The function `augur.events.getAllAugurLogs` can be used to get an array of all Augur-related events that have been logged in the past.

-<aside class="success">Events are retrieved either via push notification (if connected via websocket) or by polling the Ethereum node (if using HTTP RPC).
+<aside class="success">Events are retrieved either via push notification (if connected via WebSocket) or by polling the Ethereum node (if using HTTP RPC).
 If polling, augur.js will check for new events every 6 seconds.</aside>

 Events Functions
 -----------